gusmontoya/Practice-React-CV/README.md

 Open a git console and use the command: `npm start` or `yarn start`

-Here is the Figma scetch of the mini project and the final result of my project:
+Here is the Figma scetch of the mini project and the final result of my project: <a href="https://modest-pasteur-925609.netlify.app/" target="_blank">VIEW DEMO HERE!</a>
 <br/>
 <br />
 <img src="https://github.com/gusmontoya/Practice-React-CV/blob/main/src/assets/Figma.png" alt="figma scetch" display="flex" align-items="flex-start" flex-direction="column" justify-content="space-between" />